VinVinnieVince/odin-calculator/README.md

 Live link shortcut: https://vinvinnievince.github.io/odin-calculator/

 Known possible bugs(?):
-* '.' + '.' returns NaN - fixable but technically this is correct?
-* Number -> Operator -> Equals adds the currently displayed number with most recent number - again, fixable but also correct as well?
+* Number -> Operator -> Equals adds the currently displayed number with most recent number -this is fixable but is also correct?
 Unsure to keep or not

 Please let me know if there are any other bugs!